tiantz17/CARA/README.md

 | GraphDTA       	| 4.70 ± 0.88	| 24.40 ± 1.96	| 1.88 ± 0.21	| 70.80 ± 4.07	|

-### 3.2 Leaderboard of LO-All task under the ZS scenario
+### 3.2 Leaderboard of the LO-All task under the ZS scenario
 | Method | SCC | PCC | SR@0.5 (%) |
 |---|---|---|---|
 | DeepConvDTI       | **0.30 ± 0.01**   | **0.31 ± 0.01**	| **26.60 ± 2.15** |